The recipe for BBQ grilling safety

 This is not only a major fire hazard; it is also a carbon monoxide hazard.

-Not only can grills start fires, they can also cause burns.
+Not only can grills start fires, but they can also cause burns.
 Exercise caution as you flip foods on the grill to ensure that your hands and arms do not get burned.
 Ensure you roll up your shirt sleeves and are not wearing clothing that can easily catch on fire.
 Put on a full cooking apron to keep you protected from BBQ sauce and sparks!

 Burn first aid